Sparkling DIY Rhinestone Menorah for Hanukkah

 Affiliate disclaimer: Although I stand by all of the products I use, I can receive a small commission from any products purchased via my affiliate links.

-3. Using your toothpick, add a small amount of glue and spread it very thin.
+3. Using your toothpick, add a small amount of glue to the menorah base and spread it very thin.
 If your glue is too thick, your rhinestone will get covered in glue and will have a cloudy appearance.
-To see the best glue options (in case you are not using cardboard), see this post.

 diy rhinestone menorah for hanukkah